 Adjusted EBITDA, however, does not represent and should not be considered as an alternative to net income, cash flow from operations, or any other measure of financial performance calculated and presented in accordance with GAAP.
 Our Adjusted EBITDA may not be comparable to similar measures reported by other companies because other companies may not calculate Adjusted EBITDA in the same manner as we do.
 Although we use Adjusted EBITDA as a measure to assess the operating performance of our business, Adjusted EBITDA has significant limitations as an analytical tool because it excludes certain material costs.
 For example, it does not include interest expense, which has been a necessary element of our costs.
 Because we use capital assets, depreciation expense is a necessary element of our costs and our ability to generate revenue.
 In addition, the omission of the amortization expense associated with our intangible assets further limits the usefulness of this measure.
 Adjusted EBITDA also does not include the payment of certain taxes, which is also a necessary element of our operations.
 Furthermore, Adjusted EBITDA does not account for LIFO expense, and therefore to the extent that recently purchased inventory accounts for a relatively large portion of our sales, Adjusted EBITDA may overstate our operating performance.
-Because Adjusted EBITDA does not account for certain expenses, its utility as a measure of our operating performance has material limitations.
 Because of these limitations management does not view Adjusted EBITDA in isolation or as a primary performance measure and also uses other measures, such as net income and sales, to measure operating performance.